Marzieh-Talebi/pdsnd_github/README.md

 ### Description

 This code shows descriptive statistics of US bikeshare activities.
-It displays the number of subscribers, number ,Gender, youngest, oldest and most common age of users.
+It displays the number of subscribers and users ,Gender, the youngest, the oldest and the most common age of users.

 ### Files used